Assessing the accuracy of direct-coupling analysis for RNA contact prediction: Discussion

-We also tested another commonly adopted solution based on an approximate pseudo-likelihood calculation.
-This procedure is faster than the Boltzmann learning approach but, on the tested dataset, provides results of slightly inferior quality.
+We also tested the state-of-the-art pseudo-likelihood maximization approach, which is faster than the Boltzmann learning approach but, on the tested dataset, provides results of slightly inferior quality.
 Interestingly, the relatively good contact predictions obtained using pseudo-likelihood DCA are not paralleled by correct frequencies in the reconstructed Potts model.
-In other words, although the obtained couplings are \emph{not} suitable to generate sequences with statistical correlations similar to those observed in the MSA, the correct contacts are assigned a higher score.
 Similar results were obtained decreasing the regularization term usually employed in pseudo-likelihood DCA.
-We did not find any obvious explanation to this finding, but one could speculate that the bias introduced by the approximate pseudo-likelihood calculation introduces some relationship between the couplings that is reflected by the capability of real RNA molecules to form base-base contacts.
+This effect is likely due to the finite number of available sequences.
 A more important practical issue is that the optimal threshold used for contact predictions resulted less transferable across different families in pseudo-likelihood DCA when compared with Boltzmann learning DCA.
 This suggests that choosing a cutoff that can single out true contacts might be more difficult in this method.

 The impact on contact prediction of other sometime overlooked choices (reweighting and APC correction) has also been assessed.
 Our results show that these choices lead to negligible or minor improvements to all the methods.